sonots/gce-host/README.md

         --r1, --role1 one,two,three  role1, the 1st part of role delimited by :
         --r2, --role2 one,two,three  role2, the 2st part of role delimited by :
         --r3, --role3 one,two,three  role3, the 3st part of role delimited by :
-        --instance-id one,two,three  instance_id
-        --state one,two,three        filter with instance state (default: running) --monitoring one,two,three   filter with instance monitoring
-    -a, --all                        list all hosts (remove default filter) --private-ip, --ip           show private ip address instead of hostname --public-ip                  show public ip address instead of hostname
+        --state one,two,three        filter with instance state (default: running) -a, --all                        list all hosts (remove default filter) --private-ip, --ip           show private ip address instead of hostname --public-ip                  show public ip address instead of hostname